AI Tutoring: A Practical Solution To Boost Maths Attainment

 • Voice-based AI tutoring

-Text-based AI tutors
+Text-based AI tutoring

 While helpful for practice problems, text-based AI tutors rely on writing skills and use written feedback, limiting accessibility for some learners.
 Often, text-based AI tutors struggle to diagnose misunderstandings or adapt lessons.
 Additionally, students may focus more on typing than on critical thinking

-Voice-based AI tutors
+Voice-based AI tutoring

 Voice-based AI tutors allow learners to speak and listen through a voice interface, mimicking a real conversation.
 Speech recognition and natural language processing let the AI powered tutor pivot instruction in real time, ideal for language learning or those who find writing challenging.